LABSS/NetLogo2Mesa/Tutorial.md

 #### display the nodes in space

-In case you are short of motivation seeing something graphic might cheer you up.
+In case you are short of motivation, seeing something graphic might cheer you up.
 For this visualization we will use matplolib, first thing then import the package.

 ```python
 import matplotlib